christopherdent/VolunteerManager/notes.md

 -Test all volunteer functionality
 -Implement all volunteer functionality to GROUP model -Tet all group functionality
 -Note here i fixed my strong params problem.
-I just had to passs group_id to the link_to method in the create action.
-I will do the same for volunteers to DRY this off.
+I just had to define user id and allow it, it had to be a hidden field.

+NEXT SPRINT:-

+-Make it so you can add a volunteer (Chair) when creating a group OR select from the list -Make it so you can add a group when creating a volunteer.
+-get a group/:id/volunteers route up and running
+-get a volunteer/;id/groups route up and running